SL2 homomorphic hash functions: Worst case to average case reduction and short collision search: Collisions of linear length

 for $i=0,1$.
 Let $v=b_1b_2\ldots b_m$ be a bitstring such that $h_A(v)\in\cT$.
 Let $u=b_m\ldots b_2$.
 Then the palindromic bitstring $uv:=b_m\ldots b_1\ldots b_m$ of length $2m-1$ satisfies $h_A(0uv1)=h_A(1uv0)$, a collision of length $2m+1$. \ecor \bpf By Proposition \ref{prp:revcol}, we have that

 Multiplying on the right by $h_A(u)\inv$ and on the left by $h_A(v)$, the assertion follows. \epf

 We can now describe our algorithm.
-First conjugate the given generators to matrices $B=(B_0,B_1)$ which have the form as in Lemma \ref{lem:rational}.
+Let $A=(A_0,A_1)$ be a pair of generators of $SL_2(q)$ such that $|A_0 - A_1| = 0$.
+First conjugate $A$ to matrices $B=(B_0,B_1)$ which have the form as in Lemma \ref{lem:rational}.
 As conjugation is a group isomorphism, the Cayley graph is unchanged, which thus remains an $\epsilon$-expander.
 Note that the order of $\SL{q}$ is $(q-1)q(q+1)\approx q^3$.
-By Proposition \ref{prp:exp}, we can generate bitsrings $v$ of legth $O(\log q/\epsilon^2)$ such that the statistical distance between $h_A(v)$ and a uniformly random element of $\SL{q}$ is smaller than $1/q^2$.
+By Proposition \ref{prp:exp}, we can generate bitstrings $v$ of length $O(\log q/\epsilon^2)$ such that the statistical distance between $h_A(v)$ and a uniformly random element of $\SL{q}$ is smaller than $1/q^2$.

-Next, hash on $h_B$ into the subgroup $\cT$ using a meet-in-the-middle approach as done by Petit et al.~\cite{PQTZ09}.
+Next, hash with $h_B$ into the subgroup $\cT$ using a meet-in-the-middle approach as done by Petit et al.~\cite{PQTZ09}.
 We describe this approach using different, but equivalent terminology.
 In order to effectively hash into $\cT$, we need an efficient encoding of the cosets of $\cT$ in $\SL{q}$.
-This is given by the following proposition.
+In general, there is a bijective correspondence between transitive permutation groups and cosets of subgroups.
+The following proposition provides a concrete, efficient representation of these cosets as projective points.

 \bdfn Extend the definition of the quotient $\alpha\beta^{-1}$ to the case $\beta=0$ by declaring $\alpha\cdot 0^{-1}=\infty$ for all $\alpha\in\bbF_q$. \edfn

 \bprp The map

 is well defined and bijective. \eprp \bpf Assume that